Skip to main content

 Most businesses focus all-in on identity verification to reach IAL2 - but leave the Authentication challenge aside (stay on AAL1).
 One example might be performing an identity verification but using a simple password solution for login.
 This even though most identity frauds are targeting the authentication process.
 Unfortunately, this means that overall you are left on the second level of assurance (LOA2).

-Balance the Level of Identity and Authentication Assurance
+Balance the level of identity and authentication assurance

-Thus, in order to reach an overall LOA3, it is not enough to have a solid identity verification process - you must also establish a sufficient assurance level in your authentication process.
 As an example, it is not enough to only verify a user's identity when a user first signs-up for a service - you also need an authenticator that reaches the same level of trust and makes sure that it is the same user that returns later to use the service.
 The figure below shows what combinations that may give you an overall LOA3.

 There are obvious needs to stay secure and compliant - but most businesses are afraid to risk an otherwise positive customer experience, especially in the onboarding process when users are setting up a new account.
 Users will (unfortunately) measure simplicity in relation to session-aware social media account login with single-sign-on or browser-facilitated password-manager driven sign-in.
 Whatever has to be done to reach AAL2 cannot add a significant complexity compared to that baseline.